Rab Butler: Foreign Office Minister: later views and Butler's memoirs

 Butler's close association with appeasement was often held against him later in his career.
 Although he later held many senior Cabinet positions, by the time of Suez in 1956, his past, coupled with his lack of personal military experience, damaged his reputation in the eyes of the younger generation of Conservative MPs, many of whom were Second World War veterans.
 At the time, Butler strongly supported reaching agreement with Hitler as necessary for peace, but in his memoirs, The Art of the Possible (1971), he defended the Munich Agreement as essential to buy time to rearm and gain public support for war in Britain and the Dominions, and he also claimed that he had little input into foreign policy.

 Later commentators argue that Butler's suggestion in his memoirs that he supported Halifax in leading the drive away from appeasement after Prague is "wholly false".
 His own papers suggest that he went to "greater lengths to meet Hitler's demands than any other figure in the British government" in 1939.
 His efforts to revoke the Polish guarantee that summer went beyond even Horace Wilson's, and it seems doubtful whether he was willing to fight Hitler over Poland at all.
 Patrick Cosgrave argues, "Butler did not merely go along with appeasement he waxed hard, long and enthusiastic for it, and there is very little evidence... he took the slightest interest in the rearmament programme to which he devotes such emphasis in his memoirs".
+Andrew Roberts says that "it is hard to see Butler as a sympathetic figure in the 1930s.
+He took to appeasement with an unholy glee not shared after Anschluss by anyone else in his party, his relish for back-room deals and his almost messianic opposition to Churchill make Butler.... seem a thoroughly unattractive figure".

 Jago concludes that Butler "distorted the facts" and "grossly misrepresented his responsibility and attitudes in 1938".
 Although not the direct cause of his defeats [for the party leadership] in 1957 or 1963 "it was... always there, the blemish that he could not quite reason away".